-Examinations take place in late April each year and you can apply to sit your examination between 30 November and 1 February.
+Examinations take place in late April each year and you can apply to sit your examination from mid-December to the closing date of 1 February.
 Students will also need to pay their local examination centre fees as part of their examination entry.

 How to pay